CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

 ## Unified Falcon Sensor Image Support

-Starting with Falcon sensor for Linux version 7.31 and above, CrowdStrike has introduced a unified image format that simplifies the registry path and tag structure.
+Starting with Falcon sensor for Linux version 7.31 and above, CrowdStrike has introduced a new unified Falcon sensor that utilizes a single container image as opposed to the regional based sensors.

-### Unified Format (falcon-sensor)

-The `falcon-sensor` type now uses the new unified format:

-- **Repository Path**: `registry.crowdstrike.com/falcon-sensor/release/falcon-sensor`
-- **Tag Format**: `<release_number>-<build_number>-<baseImage_number>`
-- **Example**: `registry.crowdstrike.com/falcon-sensor/release/falcon-sensor:7.31.0-15501-1`

-**Key Changes:**

-- Removes the region section from the repository path
-- Simplifies the tag format by removing `.falcon-linux.Release.<cloud-env>`
-- Uses a single, unified image that works across all regions

-### Regional Format (falcon-sensor-regional)

-The `falcon-sensor-regional` type maintains the traditional regional format for backward compatibility:

-- **Repository Path**: `registry.crowdstrike.com/falcon-sensor/<cloud-env>/release/falcon-sensor`
-- **Tag Format**: `<release_number>-<build_number>-<baseImage_number>.falcon-linux.Release.<cloud-env>`
-- **Example**: `registry.crowdstrike.com/falcon-sensor/us-1/release/falcon-sensor:7.29.0-15501-1.falcon-linux.Release.US-1`
+For additional context and information, please see the [Tech Alert](https://supportportal.crowdstrike.com/s/article/Tech-Alert-60-day-notice-Unified-installer-image-for-Falcon-sensor-for-Linux).

 > [!IMPORTANT]
-> **Backward Compatibility**: Existing users of the `falcon-sensor` type will now automatically receive the new unified format.
-If you need to maintain the traditional regional format for any reason, simply change `-t falcon-sensor` to `-t falcon-sensor-regional` in your commands.
+> **Backward Compatibility**: Existing users of the `falcon-sensor` type will now automatically receive the new unified sensor.
+If you need to maintain the traditional regional sensor for any reason, simply change `-t falcon-sensor` to `-t falcon-sensor-regional` in your commands.
 No other changes to your scripts or workflows are required.

 ## Security recommendations